How to make my TP-Link Kasa Device work with Amazon Alexa

-This FAQ will show you the process on how to connect your TP-Link Kasa account to your Amazon Alexa account.
-If you meet any difficulties in the process please roll down to the bottom for Troubleshooting.
+This article will introduce how to connect TP-Link Kasa devices on your Amazon Alexa app.
+If you meet any difficulties in the process, please roll down to the bottom for Troubleshooting.

-Before we start please make sure Remote Control is enabled on your Kasa APP.
+Note: For RE270K/RE370K, please make sure Remote Control is enabled on Kasa APP.
+Refer to this link to enable Remote Control feature for the RE270K/RE370K.

 2. Select "Kasa Smart" and tap on "Continue".

 3. Tap on "ENABLE TO USE", type in your Kasa account and password, and then click "Authorize".

 After authorized successfully, the App will remind that "TP-LINK Kasa has been successfully linked".
 Tap "Done" to go to the next step.

 4. Tap on "DISCOVER DEVICES" or use voice command "Alexa, discover devices".
 Alexa will scan and show the devices bound to your Kasa account.